 How It Works

 Air frying circulates super-heated air around food to provide crispy, golden results without all the oil that deep-frying requires.
-The Frigidaire Gallery Ranges with Air Fry eliminate the need for another countertop appliance by putting the same technology right in your oven.
+The Frigidaire Gallery Wall Ovens with Total Convection eliminate the need for another countertop appliance by putting the same technology right in your oven.

 Use the Right Cookware